MUSD Stablecoin Overview

 What is MUSD?

-- Permissionless access to a credit against up to 90% of your BTC holdings.
-Keep your BTC, tap into your Bitcoin equity, and pay your loan back whenever.
+Section titled “Why MUSD?”- Never sell your Bitcoin — Borrow against up to 90% of your BTC holdings.
+Keep your sats, tap into your Bitcoin equity, and pay your loan back whenever you want.

 How MUSD works

-- If MUSD is trading at a discount of $0.99, arbitragers can buy MUSD on the market and redeem it for $1 in underlying BTC.
-Users with a loan position can do this for no additional cost.
-Those without a loan position must pay a 0.5% redemption fee, which remains profitable until MUSD reaches a price of $0.995.
+- MUSD trading below $1 — Arbitrageurs buy discounted MUSD on the market and redeem it for $1 of underlying BTC.
+Users with an open loan can do this at no additional cost.
+Those without a loan pay a 0.75% redemption fee, which remains profitable until MUSD reaches $0.995.

-- If MUSD is trading at a premium of $1.05, arbitragers can mint MUSD by supplying BTC to the protocol and sell the minted MUSD on the market for a profit; selling into another dollar-equivalent stablecoin like USDT or USDC.
-This scenario remains profitable until MUSD returns to a price of $1.005.
+- MUSD trading above $1 — Arbitrageurs mint new MUSD by supplying BTC to the protocol and sell it on the market for a profit.
+This remains profitable until MUSD returns to $1.005.

-To ensure the peg is maintained during market volatility, sufficient BTC collateral must always back the outstanding MUSD.
-Outstanding loan positions must maintain a collateral ratio of above 110%, and the system has built-in liquidation mechanisms and stability pools to enforce this.
-These risk mitigations ensure that even with high LTVs, the system remains secure and resilient against market volatility.
+To ensure the peg holds during market volatility, all loan positions must maintain a collateral ratio above 110%.
+The system has built-in liquidation mechanisms and a stability pool to enforce this — so even with high LTVs, the protocol remains secure and resilient.

 Benefits of the MUSD model